-- Cash Stipend actual cash paid to each NEO in lieu of individual perquisites. - Company Equipment and Installation Company equipment is based on the purchase price of the equipment, adjusted in accordance with our employee rebate program, and installation of such equipment is based on the cost for installation paid by the Company in 2016.
-None of the NEOs installed Company equipment in 2016. - Term Life Insurance Premiums The amounts shown are based on the incremental cost paid in 2016 on behalf of each NEO for Basic Life and Basic Accidental Death and Dismemberment over and above the premiums we would otherwise pay under our life insurance program for other employees. - Retirement Contributions based on Company contributions made under our qualified 401(k) Plan in 2016.
+- Cash Stipend actual cash paid to each NEO in lieu of individual perguisites. - Company Equipment and Installation Company equipment is based on the purchase price of the equipment, adjusted in accordance with our employee rebate program.
+Installation of this equipment is based on the cost for installation paid by the Company in 2017.

+- Term Life Insurance Premiums The amounts shown are based on the incremental cost paid in 2017 on behalf of each NEO for Basic Life and Basic Accidental Death and Dismemberment over and above the premiums we would otherwise pay under our life insurance program for other employees. - Retirement Contributions based on Company contributions made under our qualified 401(k) Plan in 2017.